psychemedia/storytelling-notes/and-the-girl-played-on.md

 XIV

 He sent for Renelde, thinking not of what he might have done for her, but only of what she might do for him.
-And as she stood at the foot of his of his bed, he looked at her with a cold flash of fire in his eye, and ordered her to go on spinning his shroud.
+And as she stood at the foot of his of his bed, he looked at her with a cold flash of fire in his eye, and he ordered her to go on spinning his shroud.

 Rendle looked at the Wolf, at the Count.